Land on the moon? Let’s live on the moon, says former NASA flight director Gene Kranz

 HOUSTON — Upcoming space travel plans need to include living on the moon, similar to scientific habitats in the Arctic and Antarctica, said Gene Kranz, NASA’s former flight director.

-“I believe we need a habitat on the moon just like we have scientists living at the North and South Poles,” Kranz said.
+“I believe we need a habitat on the moon just like we have scientists living at the North and South Poles,” Kranz said, a Catholic and parishioner at Shrine of the True Cross Catholic Church in Dickinson, Texas.
 “The challenge of a long-term facility and learning to use the resources of the moon is needed for scientific and economic objectives, not political reasons.
 It needs to be a world project.”

-Speaking to multiple community and business groups, including the Archdiocese’s Prayer Breakfast on July 30 at 7:30 a.m. at the Marriott Marquis Houston and Johnson Space Center events, Kranz has shared his experiences in making history and dreams for the future.
+Speaking to multiple community and business groups, including the Archdiocese of Galveston-Houston's Prayer Breakfast on July 30 in Houston and NASA's Johnson Space Center events, Kranz has shared his experiences in making history and dreams for the future.

 Asked whether he ever wished that he’d flown into space himself, the aerospace engineer and retired fighter pilot said, “In the very early days of the Mercury program, astronauts would be limited to doing one or two missions.
 I’ve been involved, in various capacities, with 100” up through the Shuttle missions.

-“I think Ed Harris did a great job in portraying the challenge, intensity and complexity of not only my work, but of all the individual controllers on the team,” Kranz said.
-“It wasn’t about me; it was about the teams and the people in Mission Control.
+Of the effort, Kranz said “It wasn’t about me; it was about the teams and the people in Mission Control.
 We truly believed that, in our line of work, failure is never an option.”

 “It involves team-building and respect that goes both ways,” Kranz said.
 “Integrity is really the driver.”